-Change the item b) in the sub-clause 10.5.2.3 (REVmc .1) as the following:
+Change the item b) in the sub-clause 10.5.2.3 (REVmc D2.1) as the following:

 b) Upon receipt of the MLME-ADDBA.response primitive, the STA shall respond by an ADDBA Response frame with a result code as defined in 8.6.5.3 (ADDBA Response frame format).
+For S1G STA, the ADDBA Response frame refers to

+an NDP ADDBA Response if the value of the Buffer Size field of the NDP ADDBA Response is not greater than the value of the maximum number of MSDUs and A-MSDUs that can be acknowl-edged with the selected NDP BlockAck frame and no TWT has already been setup with the S1G originator as described in 9.42a (Target wake time (TWT)).
+This value is 8 for NDP 1M BlockAck frames and 16 for NDP_2M BlockAck frames as de-scribed in 8.9.1.6 (NDP BlockAck).
+The NDP ADDBA Response frame shall be carried in an S1G_1M PPDU to indicate the use of NDP_1M BlockAck frames and shall be carried in an S1G_SHORT or S1G_LONG PPDU to indicate the use of NDP_2M BlockAck frames.

+Otherwise, a BAT ADDBA Response as a response to a BAT ADDBA Request if a TWT has al-ready been setup with the S1G originator as described in 9.42a (Target wake time (TWT)).
+The value of the Buffer Size field in the BAT ADDBA Response shall not be greater than 32.

+Otherwise, an ADDBA Response indicating the use of BlockAck frames.
+The MCS subfield in the Originator Parameter field shall be set to 15 unless the dot11AsymmetricBlockAckSupport is true and the Asymmetric Block Ack Supported field in the most recently received S1G Capabilities from the S1G originator is 1 in which case the MCS subfield may indicate the value of the preferred MCS if asymmetric block ack opera-tion is used.
+The preferred MCS implicitly indicates the MCSDifference value, which is the difference between the preferred MCS and the MCS at which the ADDBA Response is sent.

 If the result code is SUCCESS, the Block Ack is considered to be established with the originator.
 Contained in the frame are the type of Block Ack agreement, the type of BlockAck frames and the number of buffers that have been allocated for the support of this block.
 If the recipient STA is an S1G non-AP STA and it has received from the AP a frame containing an S1G Capabilities element with the Asymmetric Block Ack Supported equal to 1, the Originator Parameter field may be contained in the ADDBA Response frame.